jekyll/minima/research.md

 We collaborate with academic colleagues at Polytechnique and beyond, across Canada and also abroad, as well as with government and industrial partners.

-Our group is young and we are looking for new students and postdocs to join us!
-If this research sounds interesting to you and you want to know more, please do not hesitate to contact Prof. Nicolas Quesada following the [team](../team) link.
+We are looking for new students and postdocs to join us!
+If this research sounds interesting and you would like to apply to join our please follow the instructions in the [team](../team) link.